 All technology is designed to be as unobtrusive as possible, allowing individuals the opportunity to live independently, enjoy important time alone, and reduce their reliance on support.

-“It is truly wonderful to see the difference that Assistive Technology can make in a individual’s life, reducing reliance on others and returning greater independence,” say Chief Technology Officer, Celsus Joseph.
+“It is truly wonderful to see the difference that Assistive Technology can make in an individual’s life, reducing reliance on others and returning greater independence,” says Chief Infrastructure Officer, Celsus Joseph.
 “It can increase security and improve community participation.
 It not only provides comfort for the individual using the technology, but also for family, friends and care givers.”

 Finding Employment in an Inclusive and Supportive Environment

-As we continue to expand our impact in the disability employment sector, with a commitment to fulfil the need and wish of many people with disability to live meaningful, involved lives, we share the experiences of two very different individuals, all with a common goal – to use their talents and build their skills, and work in a job that gives them purpose and independence.
+This year Civic worked to expand our impact in the employment sector, with a commitment to fulfil the need and wish of many people with disability to live meaningful, involved lives.

 A Parent’s Story: “Don’t wait until it’s too late”